Theme Aspect Argumentation Model for Handling Fallacies: Related Work: A Survey

-\textbf{Misleading deeds and fallacies.} Within formal argumentation, it is vastly more common to study misleadings in the context of persuasion and dialogue games, {\it e.g.} \cite{Hunter18,Kakas05,Sakama12,Rahwan09,Parsons05,Thimm14,ArisakaSatoh18} and negotiation (one survey \cite{Rahwan03}, another rather biased survey \cite{Dimopoulos14}, concurrent negotiation \cite{arisaka2020b}).
-Among them, deceptive argumentation \cite{Sakama12} studies what constitute a lie in abstract argumentation and how it can be detected.
-Issues of the proposed deception detection method around belief were identified to exist but were addressed in \cite{AHT19}.
-Other kinds of manipulation were also explored such as exploitation of agent's inference capacity \cite{Kuipers10} and lie-hiding estimation \cite{Kontarinis15}.
-Availability of these few studies notwithstanding, they cannot really detect any fallacious argumentations properly, since no semantics are given to statements, `$attack$'s (or `$support$'s if it is available).
+Within formal argumentation, it is vastly more common to study misleadings in the context of persuasion and dialogue games, {\it e.g.} \citep{Kakas05,Parsons05,Rahwan09,Sakama12,Thimm14,ArisakaSatoh18,Hunter18} and negotiation (surveys \citep{Rahwan03,Dimopoulos14} and concurrent negotiation \citep{arisaka2020b}).
+Among them, deceptive argumentation \citep{Sakama12} studies dishonest arguments in abstract argumentation and how they can be detected.
+Issues of the proposed deception detection method around belief were identified to exist but were addressed in \citep{AHT19}.
+Other kinds of manipulation were also explored such as the exploitation of agents' inference capacity \citep{Kuipers10} and lie-hiding estimation \citep{Kontarinis15}.
+Availability of these few studies notwithstanding, they cannot really detect any fallacious argumentations properly, since no semantics (note, not the acceptability semantics) are given to statements for checking the semantics of `$attack$' (and `$support$' if it is available).

-To look at fallacies in particular, \cite{Walton08} compiles numerous arguments that are potentially fallacies, lists up critical questions to see if they indeed are, creates argumentation schemes, and also points out a research direction for formalising the schemes.
+To look at fallacies in particular, \citep{Walton08} compile numerous arguments that are potentially fallacies, list up critical questions to see if they indeed are, create argumentation schemes, and also point out a research direction for formalising the schemes which was done by themselves but was recently also followed up by \citep{Bisquert19} who showed encoding of some of the schemes as rules into a structured argumentation formalism.
 Corpora are obtained for some of the argumentation schemes.
-However, the informal classification is troubled with vague boundaries of a fallacy or not a fallacy, and the classifications were found to be extremely difficult even for experts \cite{Lawrence20}.
+However, the informal classification is troubled by vague boundaries of a fallacy or not a fallacy, and the classifications were found to be painstaking even for experts \citep{Lawrence20}.